corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/ledger-recovery-automatic.md

 Upon successful completion of the Automatic **LedgerRecover** all `ReconciliationStatus`es initiated by the requester node (of the recovery) are refreshed.
 This is done so newly acquired transactions will not show up as difference in the reconciliation results.

-> Note:
+{{< note >}}
-> When recovered transactions are persisted they will trigger the same events as it did when the transaction was originally persisted (before the disaster).
+When recovered transactions are persisted they will trigger the same events as it did when the transaction was originally persisted (before the disaster).
 If users are subscribing to vault-observable feeds (see [documentation on updates](https://docs.corda.net/api/kotlin/corda/net.corda.core.node.services/-vault-service/updates.html)) they will receive duplicate updates.
+{{< /note >}}

-#### Parameters
+#### AutomaticLedgerRecoverFlow - Parameters

 * `party` - The legal identity of the node from whom we will be recovering transactions.
 This parameter is not nullable.

 #### Return Type